Alvicorn/SlidePuzzleSolver/README.md

 [4X4 Slide Puzzle Solver Demo](https://youtu.be/vBfNDLpQZMc)

+This project was built using IntelliJ IDEA and Open JDK Version 18.0.1.

 ## Puzzle Validity
 To validate that the puzzle has a solution, an algorithm from [GeeksForGeeks](https://www.geeksforgeeks.org/check-instance-15-puzzle-solvable/) was used and